divyanshugit/Avid-Algorithms/leetcode/0208_ Implement_Trie/Trie_initialization.md

-The procedure for initializing this data strucutre would be as follows.
+The procedure for initializing this data structure would be as follows.
 #### Explanation
 Trie trie = new Trie(); <br />
 trie.insert("apple"); <br />